directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 ```ts
 {path: ':slug', component: PageComponent},
 ```
-when the application reloads, go to `http://localhost:4200/privacy` to view the privacy page.
-Replace the `slug` path parameter with `about` and `conduct` to view the content of about and conduct pages.
+Visit `http://localhost:4200/about` to view the privacy page.
+Replace the `slug` path parameter with `about` and `conduct` to view the content of about and conduct pages held in Directus.

 ## Creating Blog Posts with Directus
 In your Directus project, create a new collection called `authors` with a single text input field called `name`.
 Add some authors to the collection.